nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The shortest possible schedule is **1 hour**, and the longest possible schedule is **8 hours**.
 * The schedule timeslot must be in blocks of **30 minutes** or **1 hour**, i.e., 10:00 AM to 11:00 AM and 12:30 PM to 2:00 PM.
 * No schedules can clash or overlap with existing appointments or schedules, i.e., same day, 10:00am - 11:00am and 10:30am - 12:00pm.
+* Minimum length for title is 1 character, maximum is 30 characters.
+* Minimum length for description is 1 character, maximum is 50 characters.

 </div>